spatialcurrent/go-lazy/README.md

 ## Description

 **go-lazy** is a library that includes a lazy reader and writer that allows delayed opening of a resource.
-The `LazyReader` can be used to delay opening a resource until the resource is actually read.
+The `LazyReader` and `LazyReadCloser` can be used to delay opening a resource until the resource is actually read.
 The `LazyWriterAt` can be used to delay creating a resource until the first byte is actually written.
 The `LazyFile` can be used to delay opening a file and allocating a file descriptor until it is required.

 # Usage